lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

     Alternatively to using ethanol, feel free to download the molecule of your choice, for instance from the Automated Topology Builder (ATB).
-You will make your life simpler by choosing one small molecule, like for instance CO2, a small alcohol, water, etc.
+Make your life simpler by choosing a small molecule like CO2.